Retatrutide: Big Trial Numbers, Bigger Unknowns

 TRIUMPH Design

-Co-investigator on the Phase 2 NEJM trial alongside Jastreboff.
-Co-author on the TRIUMPH program design paper (Diabetes Obes Metab, 2025), which laid out the basket-trial methodology that simultaneously evaluates retatrutide for obesity, obstructive sleep apnea, and knee osteoarthritis.
-Director, Obesity and Metabolism Institute.
-Faculty appointment, Harvard Medical School / Massachusetts General Hospital.
-One of the most-cited obesity-medicine researchers of the past two decades.
+Co-investigator on the Lilly-funded Phase 2 NEJM trial.
+Co-author on the TRIUMPH program design paper (Diabetes Obes Metab, 2025), the basket-trial methodology Lilly is using to evaluate retatrutide for obesity, sleep apnea, and knee osteoarthritis simultaneously.
+Director, Obesity and Metabolism Institute; faculty at Harvard Medical School / Massachusetts General Hospital.

 Eli Lilly Research Team